There are many guides on how to be a leader.

 Those who try to “take the group by storm” rarely become leaders.

-Because the rule of thumb is this: strong leadership candidates rest on group’s support.
+Because the rule of thumb is this: strong leadership candidates rest on the group’s support.

-And when overly dominant individuals try to exert their will, they fail to bond with the other members and to win their acceptance (also read: don’t confuse power with dominance).
+And when overly dominant individuals try to exert their will, they fail to bond with the other members and to win their acceptance.

 And while an already established leader can keep leading with an iron fist, it’s much more difficult for an aspiring leader to impose his leadership by starting with an iron fist.